postcss/postcss-import/README.md

 > [PostCSS](https://github.com/postcss/postcss) plugin to transform `@import` rules by inlining content.

+This plugin can consume local files or node modules.
+To resolve path of an `@import` rule, it can look into root directory (by default `process.cwd()`), `node_modules`, `web_modules` or local modules.
+You can also provide manually multiples paths where to look at.

 _Note: This plugin works great with [postcss-url](https://github.com/postcss/postcss-url) plugin, which will allow you to adjust assets `url()` (or even inline them) after inlining imported files._

 ## Installation